bharathnani708/Monorepo-bharath/README.md

    - Self-hosted runner–friendly (macOS/Linux)
    - Extendable for PR checks or CD workflows

+---

+## 🚀 Next Steps: Continuous Deployment (CD)

+While this repository currently implements a full **Continuous Integration (CI)** workflow — including build, test, linting, SonarQube analysis, and container publishing —
+the next logical step is to extend it into **Continuous Deployment (CD)**.

+The `deploy/` directory already contains the foundation for deployment automation.
+In the upcoming phase, the goal is to:
+- ✅ Use the images published to **GitHub Container Registry (GHCR)** as deployable artifacts.
+- ⚙️ Apply Kubernetes manifests (from the `deploy/` folder) for each microservice.
+- 🧩 Automate environment-specific rollouts (e.g., `dev`, `staging`, `prod`).
+- 🔁 Integrate with **GitHub Actions** for end-to-end CI/CD.
+- 🧠 Optionally include Helm or Kustomize for templating and GitOps compatibility.

+A sample CD flow will look like this:

+Commit → CI (Build + Test + Sonar) → GHCR → CD (Kubernetes Apply)

+Once implemented, each successful CI pipeline will automatically:
+1. Pull the latest image from GHCR.
+2. Update the deployment manifests with the new image tag.
+3. Roll out updates to the respective Kubernetes namespace.

+---

+> 🛠️ *Work in progress:* The `deploy/` folder will soon be enhanced with reusable manifests, secrets management, and environment-specific configurations.

 🧾 Author & Credits
    - Maintainer: Bharath Nadigoti
    - Tech Stack: Node.js · Python · Java · Docker · GitHub Actions · SonarQube · GHCR